Commenter avec TAGUETTE

 If you want to merge one tag into another, you can also do this from the edit window.
 Click the

 edit badge to the right of the name of the tag in the list.
 This will bring you back to the same popup for editing and deleting a tag.
 Instead, if you click Merge, then you will be prompted to select the tag that you want to merge into.
-Once you select a tag and click Merge tags, then all the highlights for the first tag be moved to the second tag.
+Once you select a tag and click Merge tags, then all the highlights for the first tag will be moved to the second tag.

 Once uploaded, you should see the document in the 'Documents' tab.
 Click on it and you should see the contents of your document in the right pane.
 Once you see the text in the right pane, we can start highlighting it!